 Projects can be navigated as follows:

-- Using the map – Use the map on the project page to locate the project.
+- Using the map – Use the map on the Projects page to locate the project.

-- Searching by region – Each region page shows all projects in the locale.
+- Searching by region – Each regional page shows all projects in that area.

 Keeping updated on projects

-You can keep updated on the progress of application in a number of ways:
+You can keep updated on the progress of applications in a number of ways:

-- Subscribe to email notifications – on each project overview page, you can subscribe to receive email notifications for key events in the progress of a project.
-This is only available for projects at pre-application stage or live applications.
+- Subscribe to email notifications at any time – on each project overview page you can subscribe to receive email notifications for key events that occur after an application has been submitted to the Planning Inspectorate.